 The Society's Themes

 The Society is organised around six broad scientific Themes with a seventh, Education & Teaching Theme that spans all aspects of the scientific themes.
-Each theme has a Convenor, a main academic coordinator of the topic area who acts as the focal point for Members, helps to promote the Theme activities and encourages Members and non-members to participate in Society events.
+Each theme has a convenor and deputy, main academic coordinators of the topic area who act as the focal point for members, help to promote the Theme activities and encourage members and non-members to participate in Society events.

-The Theme convenors value comments or suggestions for Themed Meetings, symposia and plenary lectures.
+The Theme convenors value comments or suggestions for Topic meetings, symposia and plenary lectures.
 Please go to the relevant Theme pages for contact information.